jeyanandhini/phase-1-BHAGYASREE200/progress.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ✔ 3.
 [DAY 3  Assingment](https://en.wikipedia.org/wiki/AppDynamics)
     AppDynamics is an application performance management and IT operations analytics company based in San Francisco.
-The company focuses on managing the performance and availability of applications across cloud computing environments as well as inside the data center , [AppDynamics](https://www.appdynamics.com/) ,  [Enbridge](https://en.wikipedia.org/wiki/Enbridge) ,[API](https://en.wikipedia.org/wiki/API) , [SPOJ](https://en.wikipedia.org/wiki/SPOJ)
+The company focuses on managing the performance and availability of applications across cloud computing environments as well as inside the data center , [AppDynamics](https://www.appdynamics.com/) ,  [Enbridge](https://en.wikipedia.org/wiki/Enbridge) ,[API](https://en.wikipedia.org/wiki/API) , [SPOJ](https://en.wikipedia.org/wiki/SPOJ) ,knowledged on some new apps which heared today.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ✔ 4.
 DAY 4 : Discussed about the upcoming three days training and the syllabus of 3rd semester